-Why Lithium-ion Batteries are More Widely Used
+Why Lithium-Ion Batteries Are More Widely Used

 Lithium-ion and lead-acid batteries are the two main battery types used for solar energy storage.
 Home batteries are typically lithium-ion.

 While there are pros and cons to lithium-ion batteries, the application of this technology has increased over the years, which has spurred continued research and development of this battery type.
-Some of the reasons why this battery is preferred are its high energy density, low self-discharge, low maintenance, cell voltage, and that they are ready to go without priming.
+Some of the reasons why this battery is preferred are its high energy density, low self-discharge, low maintenance, cell voltage and that they are ready to go without priming.

 Powering Your Home With Powerwalls

 Although two homes may use the same amount of energy, the storage needs of the homeowner may be different.
-Homeowners that want to power their entire home during an outage will need more than someone that only wants to power a couple of essential appliances.
+Homeowners that want to power their entire home during an outage will need more storage than someone that only wants to power a couple of essential appliances.
 Both of these homes would need less storage capacity than an off-grid home.

 What Sets the Powerwall Apart?

 The three main home battery competitors on the market include Sonnen, LG and Tesla.
 All of these competitors have high-quality home batteries.
-However, some items make the Powerwall stand out in the crowd.
+However, some features make the Powerwall stand out in the crowd.
 Two of these features include its built-in battery inverter and the monitoring app.

-The Powerwall's Built-in Battery Inverter
+The Powerwall's Built-In Battery Inverter

-Tesla has partnered with Panasonic, which is known for its high-quality products, meaning these batteries are well designed.
+Tesla has partnered with Panasonic, which is known for its high-quality products — meaning these batteries are well designed.
 One of the well-designed features of the battery is the battery cooling technology used to keep the battery temperature regulated.

 Increased Functionality With the Gateway App

 The Tesla Powerwall also has a robust management system.
 This system allows the customer to see how well the battery is performing and control when they want to use the stored energy in a sleek and intuitive app.
-This app is especially useful for time-of-use solar customers because they can schedule the Powerwall to run during the times of the day and week that energy costs the most.
+This app is especially useful for time-of-use solar customers because they can schedule the Powerwall to run during the times of the day and week where energy costs the most.